Doctor of Philosophy Degree Program

 Traveling internationally

 When student workers travel outside the United States with the intent to work, there are legal, tax, security, and export control considerations.
 All work travel and remote work occurring outside the United States must be reviewed and approved by the supervisor(s), the Department, and the University in advance of travel.
 Student workers must notify the Department at least 60 days in advance of their intent to travel outside the United States.
-The University requires at least 30 days prior to the intended departure date to review the travel plans and determine ability for the work to commence abroad.
+The University requires at least 30 day's notice prior to the intended departure date to review the travel plans and determine ability for the work to commence abroad.

 International students